leapcode/bitmask_help/pages/install/linux/en.md

 ## Requirements

-RiseupVPN is distributed as a `snap` package or as a `deb` package in Debian Stable.
-Currently we don't have the capacities to offer up to date packages for other Linux distributions and need community support for it!
+RiseupVPN is officially distributed as a `snap` package.
+Knowing that not everybody likes snap, we produce `deb` packages as well and we do our best to keep them up to date.
+Currently we don't have the capacities to offer packages for other Linux distributions and need community support for it!
 You can get [[in contact with us => https://0xacab.org/leap/bitmask-vpn/-/issues/new]], if you want to help with packaging!
 RiseupVPN is currently tested on **Ubuntu LTS** (18.04) and **Debian Stable**.
 If you have a different release, it may or may not work.